kwast-os/kwast/README.md

 ## <a name="current_status"> Current status </a>

-Currently, it runs very basic WebAssembly code in a basic multitasked environment.
+Currently, it runs basic WebAssembly code in a basic multitasked environment.
 The heap uses a slab allocator design, and the virtual memory areas are managed by an AVL tree.
+For the ABI, I started with implementing [WASI](https://github.com/WebAssembly/WASI).

 Here's a screenshot of three instances of a test program calling a syscall.
 ![Screenshot](docs/screenshot.png "Three threads calling a syscall")